Muguruza overpowers Williams to Wimbledon title

 Williams lost it as she dumped a forehand into the net, and was never the same player again.

-It was all Muguruza after that, taking nine straight games to win her first Wimbledon crown, 7-5 6-0.
+It was all Muguruza after that, taking nine straight games to win her first Wimbledon crown, 7-5 6-0, and become the first player in history to defeat both Williams sisters in grand slam finals.

 What looked like a classic Wimbledon final after the first set turned into an anti-climax when Muguruza won the second, and the championship, 6-0 in 26 minutes on a challenge in front of a stunned Centre Court crowd.